High temp sidelines Tedesco in NRL; Te’o signs for Broncos

 The Australian Broadcasting Corp. reported Tedesco woke up with a fever and did not fly to Brisbane for the game.
 The Roosters said on social media that Tedesco was out of the starting lineup because of illness.

+It was the first serious breach of the guidelines since NRL clubs resumed training last month.

+The Bulldogs are scheduled to play the St. George-Illawarra Dragons on Monday.

-While the Roosters lost one of their best players, the Broncos gained some experience with the signing of Ben Te’o on a short-term contract.
+While the absence of Tedesco was a major loss for the Roosters, the Broncos gained some experience with the signing of Ben Te’o on a short-term contract.

 The 33-year-old utility forward is returning to the Broncos after a stint in rugby union, where he played 18 tests for England, two for the British and Irish Lions, and had a stint with the Japan-based Sunwolves in Super Rugby.
 Te’o is a former Queensland State of Origin forward and played 75 of his 152 NRL games for Brisbane.